morphed

 The key insight: ChatGPT Plus and Ideogram Basic offer the lowest effective cost per usable image at volume.
 Midjourney is expensive per image on the Basic plan but becomes one of the cheapest options on Standard due to unlimited relaxed generations and the highest usable output rate.

-When AI Image Generators Are the Wrong Choice
+When You Should Skip AI Image Generators Entirely

 AI generators are not the right tool for every visual task.
-Skip them when:
+Here are four situations where they fall short:

-• You need pixel-perfect brand consistency.
+• Pixel-perfect brand consistency.
 AI models introduce variation between generations.
 If your brand guidelines specify exact hex colors, precise logo placement, or consistent character design across 50+ assets, traditional design tools (or heavily fine-tuned custom models) are more reliable.

-• Legal defensibility matters.
+• Legal defensibility.
 While Adobe Firefly offers the strongest commercial guarantees, the legal landscape for AI-generated images remains unsettled.
 If your images might appear in regulatory filings, legal documents, or contexts where IP provenance must be unimpeachable, use licensed stock or original photography.

-• Your subject already exists and must be exact.
+• Exact real-world subjects.
 AI generators approximate real objects and people.
 If you need an exact photo of your specific product, your actual office, or a real person, hire a photographer.
 AI is for creating what does not exist yet, not documenting what does.

-• Print production above 24x36 inches.
+• Large-format print (above 24x36 inches).
 Even with AI upscaling, most generators max out at usable quality for medium-format print.
-Large-format banners, billboards, and exhibition prints need higher native resolution than current models provide.
+Banners, billboards, and exhibition prints need higher native resolution than current models provide.

 The best generator depends on the specific output you need, not a generic "best overall" ranking.
 Use this decision framework: